academe/GoogleFontMetadata/README.md

 The reason for doing this is that Google provide no APIs for extracting this information.

-It is all quick and dirty, but does the job for me, for now.
+It is all quick and dirty (hell, it's got shell scripts mixed with the data files that it generates, eugh), but does the job for me, for now.

 The Google Webfonts hg repository is massive - over 2.5Gbytes in size.
 However, I cannot see and easy way to get at the metadata without extracting the entire repository, so I just